Yoo Seung-ho: 2015–present: Adult roles and rising popularity

 As his first post-army project, Yoo appeared in the music video for Naul's "You From the Same Time" in 2015.
 He was next cast as a stubborn webcomic writer raising a cat in the TV adaptation of webtoon Imaginary Cat.
 Yoo followed this by starring in the joseon-era romance film The Magician directed by Kim Dae-seung, in which he plays a circus magician who falls in love with a princess.
 Yoo was then cast in SBS's legal thriller series Remember as a lawyer with hyperthymesia who defends his father on death row.

 In 2016, Yoo starred in the historical comedy film Seondal: The Man Who Sells the River as the titular character Kim Seon-dal.
 In 2017, he starred in MBC's historical melodrama The Emperor: Owner of the Mask and romantic-comedy I'm Not a Robot.
 In 2018, he was cast in SBS's high school drama My Strange Hero.
 In 2020, Yoo starred in the mystery thriller Memorist as a detective in the police force with the power to read people's memories.
 In 2021, Yoo played a passionate inspector in KBS2 historical drama Moonshine.
 In March 2022, Yoo signed with new agency YG Entertainment.

+In 2023, Yoo returned to the small screen with his first streaming project, Wavve's crime thriller The Deal portraying a completely different character than his previous ones - a financially struggling young man who accidentally kidnaps his school friend for a 10 billion won ransom.

+The mini-series was the only Korean drama invited to the third edition of the Red Sea International Film Festival in Jeddah, Saudi Arabia.
+Yoo walked the red carpet at VOX Cinemas in the Red Sea Mall together with the director Lee Jung-gon and took part in the screening of the first three episodes of the drama.
+In March 2025, Yoo signed with 333, a new management company established by Son Ho-jun.

 Personal life

+Military service

-Yoo enlisted for his mandatory military service in the army on March 5, 2013, where he reportedly became an instructor training new recruits.
+Yoo enlisted for his mandatory military service in the army on March 5, 2013, where he became an instructor training new recruits.
 He was discharged on December 4, 2014.